vespCV/gv2-esp32/README.md

 After uploading is complete:

 1. The ESP32-S3 will restart automatically.
-If it doesn't restart, unplug the USB-C cable and reconnect it.2.
-On startup, all three LEDs (Green, Yellow, Red) should blink once for 500ms to indicate the system is running.3.
-Open the Serial Monitor to see debug output:   - Click the **Serial Monitor** button (plug icon) in PlatformIO IDE   - Or use the keyboard shortcut: `Ctrl+Alt+S` (Windows/Linux) or `Cmd+Option+S` (Mac)   - Or use the menu: PlatformIO → Se
+If it doesn't restart, unplug the USB-C cable and reconnect it.
+2. On startup, all three LEDs (Green, Yellow, Red) should blink once for 500ms to indicate the system is running.
+3. Open the Serial Monitor to see debug output:   - Click the **Serial Monitor** button (plug icon) in PlatformIO IDE   - Or use the keyboard shortcut: `Ctrl+Alt+S` (Windows/Linux) or `Cmd+Option+S` (Mac)   - Or use the menu: PlatformIO → Se
-   - Expected output:
+4. Expected output:

       <img src="media/system_active_receiving_detections.png" alt="Serial port connection dialog" width="400">